-The primary technique that pedestrians who have visual disabilities use to cross streets at signalized intersections is to initiate their crossing when they hear the traffic in front of them stop and the traffic alongside them begin to move, corresponding to the onset of the green interval.
-This technique is effective at many signalized intersections.
-The existing environment is often sufficient to provide the information that pedestrians who have visual disabilities need to operate safely at a signalized intersection.
-Therefore, many signalized intersections will not require any accessible pedestrian signals.
+The primary technique that pedestrians who have visual disabilities use to cross streets at signalized locations is to initiate their crossing when they hear the traffic in front of them stop and the traffic alongside them begin to move, corresponding to the onset of the green interval.
+This technique is effective at many signalized locations.
+The existing environment is often sufficient to provide the information that pedestrians who have visual disabilities need to operate safely at a signalized location.
+Therefore, many signalized locations will not require any accessible pedestrian signals.

-If a particular signalized intersection presents difficulties for pedestrians who have visual disabilities to cross safely and effectively, an engineering study should be conducted that considers the safety and effectiveness for pedestrians in general, as well as the information needs of pedestrians with visual disabilities.
+If a particular signalized location presents difficulties for pedestrians who have visual disabilities to cross safely and effectively, an engineering study should be conducted that considers the safety and effectiveness for pedestrians in general, as well as the information needs of pedestrians with visual disabilities.

-The factors that might make crossing at an intersection difficult for pedestrians who have visual disabilities include: increasingly quiet cars, right turn on red (which masks the beginning of the through phase), continuous right-turn movements, complex signal operations, traffic circles, and wide streets.
+The factors that might make crossing at a signalized location difficult for pedestrians who have visual disabilities include: increasingly quiet cars, right turn on red (which masks the beginning of the through phase), continuous right-turn movements, complex signal operations, traffic circles, and wide streets.
 Further, low traffic volumes might make it difficult for pedestrians who have visual disabilities to discern signal phase changes.

 Local organizations, providing support services to pedestrians who have visual and/or hearing disabilities, can often act as important advisors to the traffic engineer when consideration is being given to the installation of devices to assist such pedestrians.
 Additionally, orientation and mobility specialists or similar staff also might be able to provide a wide range of advice.
-The U.S. Access Board's Document A-37, "Accessible Pedestrian Signals," provides various techniques for making pedestrian signal information available to persons with visual disabilities.
+The U.S. Access Board's Document A-37, "Accessible Pedestrian Signals," provides various techniques for making pedestrian signal information available to persons with visual disabilities (see Page i for the address for the U.S. Access Board).

-Accessible pedestrian signals provide information in non-visual format (such as audible tones, verbal messages, and/or vibrating surfaces).
+Accessible pedestrian signals provide information in nonvisual format (such as audible tones, verbal messages, and/or vibrating surfaces).

-Information regarding detectors for accessible pedestrian signals is found in Section 4E.08.
+Information regarding detectors for accessible pedestrian signals is found in Section 4E.09.